michael-collins/3d-modeling-rendering-animation-fa18--oer/_assignments/rigging/rigging.md

 assignment-dropbox:
 exercise: exercise-5
 asset-path: /assets/exercise-images
+download-path: /assets/exercise-downloads
 ---

 In this exercise, you will practice creating a rig for a polygon mesh and adding deformers.
-You will create a simple biped rig starting with the [base mesh FBX file]({{base.url}}{{page.asset-path/}}biped-base-mesh.fbx).
+You will create a simple biped rig starting with the [base mesh FBX file]({{site.baseurl}}{{page.download-path}}/biped-base-mesh.fbx).

 ## Learning Resources: